Coronavirus: In Ethiopia, a vulnerable Jewish community risks disaster

 “In 2015 the government of Benjamin Netanyahu passed a unanimous resolution to bring the remaining Jews of Ethiopia to Israel by the end of 2020, yet this has not been implemented fully,” activist Alisa Bodner told the Post “Netanyahu and Knesset Speaker Benny Gantz issued countless promises on this issue ahead of the elections.
 Especially with an imminent crisis, the Israeli government should not wait any longer to implement an action plan to airlift the remaining community members.
 Should a crisis strike, it will be a major stain on our government, knowing that it acted too late.”

 Advocating for the step are also several prominent national religious rabbis, who urged the Israeli authorities to expedite the process and Jewish organization around the world to help.
-Among others sharing the appeal were Rabbi Yaakov Medan, rosh yeshiva of Yeshivat Har Etzion, one of its founders, Rabbi Yoel Bin-Nun, Rabbi Re'em HaCohen, rosh yeshiva of Yeshivat Otniel, former Knesset member and Rosh Yeshiva at Maale Gilboa Rabbi Yehuda Gilad, former Education Minister Shai Piron and Tzohar founders Rabbi David Stav and Rabbi Yuval Cherlov.
+Among others sharing the appeal were Rabbi Yaakov Medan, head of Yeshivat Har Etzion, one of its founders, Rabbi Yoel Bin-Nun, Rabbi Re’em HaCohen, head of Yeshivat Otniel, former Knesset member and Yeshiva head at Maale Gilboa Rabbi Yehuda Gilad, former Education Minister Shai Piron and Tzohar founders Rabbi David Stav and Rabbi Yuval Cherlov.